College Football Site Dots-and-Boxes Site

 I have never drunk (alcohol that is) and never smoked.
 Sometime during the 70s, I gave up eating red meat because mammals are relatively intelligent animals.
 Thus, for me, pork is not the "other white meat."
 In 1996, I give up caffeine due to an irregular heart beat.
 Even though I play sheepshead (the German card game schafkopf) regularly, I do not gamble.
 I was diagnosed with Parkinson's Disease in 2008.
 As a result, I'm exercising more than ever.

 My wife, Ann (married '71) has a Ph.D. in Curriculum and Instruction from UW.
 She retired from being the director of Wingra School in Madison (an independent progressive K-8 school) in 1998.
 She then taught a Children's Literature course at Edgewood College until 2009.
 We have two daughters, Sonja (born 1978) and Lydia (born 1981).
 Lydia is a National Merit scholar and has a Ph.D. in Eastern African Historical Archeology from the University of Virginia after graduating Summa Cum Laude from Bryn Mawr.
 She married Adam Marshall.
-They made a special trip to Japan for the ceremony even though neither had any connection to the country.
-She and Adam have twins born in June of 2011.
+They made a special trip to Japan for the ceremony.
+She and Adam have twins born in 2011.
+She is now an assocaite professor at DePauw University.
 Sonja was a National Merit finalist and All-State Scholar, finished 2.5 years at Bard College and then graduated from Edgewood College.
 Sonja married Timothy Tatro in June 2007 at our house.
 Ann and I are Quakers, even though Ann and I were both Unitarians in our youth.

 At home we have Macintosh computers.
 My first computer was an S100 bus system I built from a kit from the now defunct Digital Group.
 We owned a Lisa computer from 1984 to 1999, which we ran as a Macintosh.